antennapedia/antennapedia.com/src/thick/mj_lamped.md

 "You're the one with the stitches in his fucking head.
 Take the bed."

 Malcolm nodded.
 He looked lost.
 Jamie felt sorry for him.
 Wasn't his fault he didn't remember the last ten years.
-Was his fault Glenn had lamped him, mind, and Jamie was going to laugh himself sick about that.
+Was his fault Glen had lamped him, mind, and Jamie was going to laugh himself sick about that.
 Later.
 When his Malcolm was back.
 If his Malcolm ever came back.

 The doctors had said it usually came back in a couple of days, assuming there was nothing the patient truly wanted to repress.
 Jamie wasn't normally a fretful man, but something about this had him spooked.
 What if he was the thing Malcolm wanted to repress?
 He might be.